 NDI special partnerships include:

-students with General Education students
+special needs students with general education students

 SWAT Team (Scholarships for the Willing, Achieving and Talented): Approximately 100 dancers selected from the In-School Program receive advanced dance instruction for 3-5 hours each Saturday or at selected after-school locations.
 The program culminates in NDI’s Event of the Year, a large-scale public performance featuring the SWAT and Celebration Team dancers.

 Approximately 90 dancers who demonstrate an extraordinary commitment throughout their NDI training are given scholarships to join our most advanced performance troupe.
 These dancers perform year-round in a variety of locations, which have included Symphony Space, Lincoln Center, Juilliard, New York City Center, the Kennedy Center for the Performing Arts, the White House, as well as in nationally televised events.

 A month-long performing arts academy, this rigorous program combines a full schedule of classes in ballet, jazz, tap, ethnic dance, modern, music and theater.
 Special guest artists introduce the children to a range of artistic experiences.
 Each year, 100 full scholarships are awarded.

 Each June, NDI’s Advanced Scholarship Programs culminate with a final Event of the Year.
 The Event features original choreography and music, and professionally-designed sets, costumes, and lighting.
 Dancers perform over three days for New York City audiences.
 Free performances are offered to New York City public school children participating in our In-School Program.

 TEACHING ARTIST TRAINING